GLOMO sub-projects and Early Stage Researchers (ESRs)

-All individual projects will have a duration of 36 months and the early stage researcher (ESR) will be enrolled as PhD student at the host institution.
-All PhD projects are empirical projects.
+All individual projects will have a duration of 36 months (09/2018 – 08/2021) and are empirical projects.

 Work Package 1: Micro – Creating expatriates’ individual resources and capacities

-Creating motivation (Host: Vrije Universiteit Amsterdam)
+Creating motivation (Host: University of Bamberg)

 ESR 1 will be concerned with the examination of reasons behind individual willingness to move internationally.

 Prof. Dr. Maike Andresen (University of Bamberg, DE)

 Prof. Dr. Mette Zølner (Copenhagen Business School, DK)